Béla Zsolt: Holocaust in Hungary

 Like thousands of other Hungarian Jews in World War II Béla Zsolt served in a forced labor battalion on the Ukrainian eastern front.
 Many of Hungary's intellectuals did not survive working in these battalions.
 Zsolt worked as a gravedigger as White Ukrainians, Nazis and Hungarian soldiers burnt villages.
 He describes how the inhabitants "tumble all over the ground, into the glowing ashes" as they are shot while fleeing.

 By spring 1944, after the Nazis invaded Hungary during Operation Margarethe, Szolt was arrested by Hungarian fascists and held at the Nagyvárad ghetto.
 Located just across the border from Hungary in Romania, known today as Oradea, it became a collection point for Hungarian Jews.
 Zsolt's step-daughter Eva Heyman was among those deported to Poland; she lost her life in Auschwitz.
+Her diary was published after the war.

 As part of the so-called 'Kasztner train' Zsolt's freedom, along with that of a thousand other Hungarian Jews, was bought from the Nazis.
 He spent the second half of 1944 in Bergen-Belsen with his wife awaiting emigration.
 Their move to Switzerland followed in December.

 Following his return to Hungary in 1945 Zsolt founded the Hungarian Radical Party, whose newspaper Haladás ("Progress") he edited.
 Zsolt was elected to the National Assembly of Hungary at his second attempt in 1947.
 He did not live to see the ultimate seizure of power by the communists.
 Béla Zsolt died in 1949 in Budapest following a serious illness.
+His wife Agnes, who struggled with grief over the deaths of her parents and her daughter Eva Heyman in Auschwitz, took her own life that same year.